LINXufeng/KPMG-EY-Sudoku-Solver/README.md

 # KPMG-EY-Sudoku-Solver
-This project is created to solve logic reasoning sudoku for KPMG and EY aptitude test.
+This project is created to solve logic reasoning sudoku for KPMG and EY aptitude test deductive logical thinking part.

 ### Prerequisites